institutional access

 Citroen owners left stranded over airbag safety risk

-• The recall follows a fatal accident in Reims, France last month where a 37-year-old woman was killed by shrapnel from an exploding airbag in her 2014 Citroen C3.
+• The recall follows a fatal accident in northern France last month where a 37-year-old woman died after flying metal from a defective airbag struck her car.

 Insights by Ground AI